RAKKA-Keyboards/website/docs/products/60-origin.md

 Since adding an under-switch foam while maintaining a 3.5mm spacing between the PCB and the positioning plate will inevitably result in inconsistencies in the degree of compression of the under-switch foam for each key, resulting in a shift between the key travel detection and the actual key travel, the current generation of the product is not paired with an under-switch foam.

-### Keycaps

-Cherry profile keycaps, black/orange/gray color.

-### Case QC standard

-The surface of the shell has no knife lines, no sand holes, no bumps, no color loss, no scratches longer than 1mm.
-Slight internal knife lines, hanging points belong to the normal acceptance criteria range of technology.
-If you can not accept, please do not buy.

 ## Resources

 ### Installation guide